Fraternity and Sorority Life FAQs

 - What are the benefits of joining a fraternity or sorority?

-- What does it cost to be Greek?
+- What does it cost to be a member of a fraternity or sorority?

-- Every fraternity and sorority is self-supportive.
-Each chapter and its national headquarters determine the monthly/semester dues and membership fees.
-Some chapters also include a one-time association and initiation fee.
-Many chapters offer a payment plan.
+Every fraternity and sorority is self-supported by member dues.
+Dues pay for philanthropy events, social events, membership recruitment or intake, brotherhood/sisterhood events, and more.
+Each chapter and its national organization determine the amount for dues and membership fees.
+Some chapters also include a one-time new member and/or initiation fee.
+Many chapters offer a monthly payment plan option as well as a single payment-in-full option.

 - Will joining a fraternity or sorority affect my academic success?